 I love living in Haines, it is so beautiful – the mountains rise right up from the beach and river valleys.
 There are lots of fish and wildlife and plenty of interesting, friendly people.
 I also like the influence my Tlingit neighbors have on our culture and community values.
 Without traffic or chain stores, Haines is more like older towns than many Alaskan communities.
-The shops are owned by locals and the new school is full of children whose families I know.
+The shops are owned by locals and the school is full of children whose families I know.
 We have sidewalks, a Main Street, and not one traffic light.
 It is a great place to walk, run and ride bikes.
 I’ve lived here all of my adult life, and can’t imagine living anywhere else.
 Haines is small, but we have everything you need, from books and groceries (including organic ones) to building supplies (thanks to my husband’s lumberyard) and sporting gear.
-Our library is in the heart of town and was voted The Best Small Library in America a few years back by Library Journal (I’m on the library board).
+Our library is in the heart of town and was voted The Best Small Library in America a few years back by Library Journal.
 We have a public radio station (I am a volunteer there, too), and a weekly paper, the Chilkat Valley News (I write the obituaries).
 The Chilkat Center for the Arts has wonderful acoustics, the Arts Council is active, our ambulance crew is first rate and the clinic is modern.
-Everyone in Alaska has heard of the Chilkat Bald Eagle Festival, November gathering of 3,000 or so eagles, and the Kluane to Chilkat International Bike Relay from the Yukon down to Haines is another good reason to come here.
-Also, the Southeast Alaska State Fair (annually during the last few days of July) is a nice weekend of folksy, small-town music and fun.
+Everyone in Alaska has heard of the Chilkat Bald Eagle Festival, a gathering each November of 3,000 or so eagles, and the Kluane to Chilkat International Bike Relay from the Yukon down to Haines is another good reason to come here.
+Also, the Southeast Alaska State Fair (the last few days of July) is a nice weekend of folksy, small-town music and fun.

 1.)
 A taste of art and culture